Samuzero15/pack-o-daemon/readme.md

 #### Why this?
 * For the people who likes to work in their local directory using the file explorer.
-* Allows you to use extern programs directly.
+* Allows you to use third party programs directly.
 (Audacity, Photoshop, Notepad++, Sublime Text, you name it)
 * Smack some git repository in there to save your progress in your project.
 * You like Slade, but you're kind of alergic to the text editor.